MisterM13/CAOS_Project_CPU/Project description.md

 * Basic calculation options (multiplication, addition, subraction, division)
 * command operations: branch, jump and nop

+### Input/Output
+The input and output is handled about

 ### Material requirements:
 * 100 Logic Gate Chips each ( AND, OR, NAND, XOR, NOR, NOT, Buffer)											-> ca 60 Fr.
 * 20 Breadboards/5 big breadboards 	-> ca 80 Fr.